 Latest News - Lincolnshire Care Association

-The Lincolnshire Care Association is offering people in East Lindsey a fantastic opportunity to ‘step into’ social care.
+The Lincolnshire Care Association is offering people in the East Lindsey area a fantastic opportunity to ‘step into’ social care.

-‘Step into Care’ is an opportunity for the people of East Lindsey to hear from those who already work in social care, through insightful talks and first-hand ‘open day’ experience.
+‘Step into Care’ is an opportunity for the people of East Lindsey to hear from those who already work in social care, through insightful talks and first-hand work experiences.

 There is more to social care than meets the eye.
-Job opportunities that the scheme can help open include cooking, cleaning, office staff work, and much more.
+Job opportunities that the scheme can help open include cooking, cleaning, office staff work, support worker and much more.
+We will help you understand what each role involves and the positive impact you can make in supporting others.
+There is flexibility in the different Care sector roles to fit around your lifestyle.

-Melanie Weatherley MBE, Chair of the Lincolnshire Care Association, said: “We are excited to be delivering Step into Care in East Lindsey this autumn and look forward to showcasing the amazing opportunities available within the care sector.
+Melanie Weatherley MBE, Chair of the Lincolnshire Care Association, said: “We are excited to be delivering Step into Care in the East Lindsey area and look forward to showcasing the amazing opportunities available within the care sector.

 To express your interest in the free programme, please fill in this short form.